suzannemichie/UofTDSI_Sampling_SMC2024/README.md

 **Data Documentation Comparison Worksheet**:
 This folder includes a MD file for the Data Documentation Comparison Worksheet assignment.

+**Sampling and Reproducibility in Python**:
+This folder includes a Jupiter notebook for the Sampling and Reproducibility in Python assignment.

 **Final Assessment**:
 This folder includes a MD file for the Final Assessment.